-Patan- Once one of the independent kingdoms of the Kathmandu Valley, Patan is also the oldest existing Buddhist city in the Valley.
-Despite a close proximity to the capital Kathmandu, its ‘preserved’ ancestral culture distinguishes Patan as a unique place to experience.
-Patan is also known as Lalitpur, “City of Beauty”, and its unique Durbar Square is surrounded on all four sides by awe-inspiring temples and shrines.
+Patan - Once one of the independent kingdoms of the Kathmandu Valley, Patan is also the oldest existing Buddhist city in the Valley.
+Despite its close proximity to the capital Kathmandu, its ‘preserved’ ancestral culture distinguishes Patan as a unique place to experience.
+Patan is also known as Lalitpur, the “City of Beauty”, and its unique Durbar Square is surrounded on all four sides by awe-inspiring temples and shrines.

-Gorkha is a scenic-hill town with great historically significance, since it was the ancient capital of the Shah dynasty and is connected with the creation of the modern Nepal and the name of the legendary Gurkha soldiers.
+Gorkha is a scenic-hill town with great historical significance since it was the ancient capital of the Shah dynasty and is connected with the creation of modern Nepal and the name of the legendary Gurkha soldiers.
 It is located halfway between Kathmandu and Pokhara.

 Manakamana is a small village at a top of a hill, where is situated the famous and sacred temple of Durga Bhawani, a Hindu Goddess.
 It is believed that the Goddess fulfills the wishes of those who worship her with pure heart.
 Mana means heart and kamana means wish.